mkandes/batch-computing/NOHUP.md

 - [Getting Your Fair-Share: How to negotiate with the scheduler](FAIRSHARE.md)
 - [Beyond the Basics: Batch job arrays and dependencies](BEYOND.md)

-## Nohup No Mas: Manually managing Linux processes
+## Nohup No Mas: Managing Linux processes

 ### What is a Process?